-Again the impact of this began to be shown during the course of the financial year and overseas sales represented 9% of total sales at £188k compared to £85k in the previous year.
-In 2013, the Group had appointed Fireye, Inc. as a non-exclusive distributor in the USA as well as other overseas territories.
-Through this relationship with Fireye and with other parties, we have appointed Tech Centres during the year throughout the EU, the Near, Middle and Far East, South Africa and Australasia.
+During the course of the financial year, overseas sales represented 9% of total sales at £154k compared to £188k in the previous year.
+In 2013, the Group appointed Fireye, Inc. as a non-exclusive distributor in the USA as well as other overseas territories.
+Through this relationship with Fireye and with other parties, we have appointed Tech Centres in a number of territories throughout the world.

-We stated in last year's report that we anticipated a major contribution to revenue from the Fireye relationship during 2014 but for a number of legitimate reasons, mainly due to a management and ownership restructure, this contribution did not materialise during the year.
-We are remain confident this relationship will bring substantial value to the Group in the future.
+We remain confident this relationship will bring substantial value to the Group in the future.
 For further information on Fireye NXM2G, please visit www.flamecontrols.com.

+UK M2G Pilots

-UK M2G Pilots: The Group continues to offer a pilot scheme to customers with large estates as part of the monitoring and verification process prior to deploying M2G to their wider estate.
+The Group continues to offer a pilot scheme to customers with large estates as part of the monitoring and verification process prior to deploying M2G to their wider estate.
 For this scheme, we agree to install M2G at up to 3 sites and to monitor the results for a period of 4 weeks using 3rd party logging technology.
-The company charges for all its pilot programmes and related consultancy services.
+As noted above, the Group no longer charges for clients wishing to pilot M2G.